ARTICLE 1: NAME

 a) To be eligible for office, one must have been a participating member of the Society for a minimum of two years.

-b) To be eligible to the office of Chair, a member in the Regular, Emeritus, or Lifetime Membership classification must have served as an active Vice Chair of the Chapter Executive for at least one term (2 years), except where his term as Vice Chair has been shorter due to the death or resignation of the Chair he succeeds.
+b) To be eligible to the office of Chair, a member in the Regular, or Lifetime Membership classification must have served as an active Vice Chair of the Chapter Executive for at least one term (2 years), except where their term as Vice Chair has been shorter due to the death or resignation of the Chair they succeed.

-5. Where there is a vacancy in the Chapter Executive for any reason, the remaining members of the Provincial Chapter Executive shall appoint a member of the Society to fill the vacancy.
+5. Where there is a vacancy in the Chapter Executive for any reason, the remaining members of the Provincial Chapter Executive shall appoint a member of the Society in good standing and eligibility as in the National By-Laws to fill the vacancy.
 The appointee shall hold office for the balance of the unexpired term of the vacating member.

 6. Removal of Officers, Directors or members of the Provincial Chapter Executive